The Bankrate promise

 In a prepaid tuition plan, you’re buying college credits for future use.
 But these plans are not guaranteed by the federal government, and only some state governments guarantee them.
 So if the plan’s sponsor has a financial shortfall and it’s not backed by a government sponsor, you may lose some or all of your money.
 While this scenario is not likely, it is possible.

 In an education savings plan, you’re exposed to potential loss if your account is invested in certain types of assets such as stocks and bonds or funds based on these assets.
 These investments are not protected by federal or state governments.
 However, certain types of investments in bank products may be guaranteed by the Federal Deposit Insurance Corp.
-(FDIC), meaning no risk of principal.
+(FDIC), meaning savers run no risk on their principal.

 But it can be beneficial to take some risk if you have a long time until the money is needed.

 “For instance, if the beneficiary has 10+ years until they need to use the funds, you can generally afford to take on more risk in the portfolio as it will have more time to recoup any potential losses incurred during a down market,” says Sowhangar.